 Here's What You Can Expect at a Testicular Ultrasound

-If a doctor has recommended that you get a testicular ultrasound, you may be feeling curious or even anxious about what lies ahead.
+If a doctor has recommended that you get a testicular ultrasound, you may be feeling curious, anxious or even embarrassed about what's next.
 If so, you'll be happy to learn that getting one is truly no big deal.

 Overview of a testicular ultrasound

 Ultrasound, or sonography, is a diagnostic test that uses high-frequency waves to generate images of the body's soft-tissue structures, which aren't captured well by X-ray.

 A testicular ultrasound, or scrotal ultrasound, produces images of the testicles, their blood vessels and the encompassing scrotum.
 The procedure is recommended if a patient reports a testicular injury, pain, swelling or a lump.

 This form of imaging can be used to detect testicular cancer, illustrate the shape and size of a lump, and distinguish a fluid-filled mass, such as a cyst, from a more concerning solid one.
 In addition, ultrasound can detect testicular torsion, a painful and serious medical problem that occurs when a testicle rotates and twists the spermatic cord, and other issues with scrotal blood flow.
 Ultrasound can be used for an array of other testicular problems, including epididymitis, or inflammation of the tube that stores and transports sperm, infertility and undescended testicles.